 Vallecito Stage Station in Anza-Borrego Desert is home to the Lady in White, a would-be bride who died at the stagecoach station and still roams the desert.
 A ghostly white horse is often seen near the campground as well.

 Rancho Buena Vista Adobe in Vista has been inhabited by numerous residents since it was built in the mid-1800s, and some say that its early residents never left.
-The San Diego Paranormal Research Society offers paranormal investigations at the Adobe during the month of October.

 Writer Gina Petrone lives in Lakeside.